-South Metro | Mid-Year 2020
+South Metro | Year End 2020

 This Colorado Micro Market Report includes real estate data statistics for the following neighborhoods (single family, unless otherwise indicated): Backcountry, Bell Mountain Ranch, Broadmoor, Castle Pines, Castle Pines Village, Castle Rock, Colorado Springs, Diamond Ridge, Firelight, Highlands Ranch, Inverness, Keene Ranch, Larkspur, Lone Tree, Parker, Pradera & Timbers, Sedalia, and The Meadows.